Have you experienced an unsuccessful spine surgery? Have you been told you have to live with the pain and deformity?

 While many centers are reluctant to try to correct a failed first procedure, Baylor Scott & White Scoliosis Centers specializes in complex or challenging deformities—particularly those resulting from unsuccessful surgeries.

-The board-certified, fellowship-trained spine surgeons on our medical staff are nationally renowned leaders in their field and have developed a number of successful strategies to reverse the consequences of failed initial surgeries.
+The board-certified, dual fellowship-trained in neurosurgery and orthopedics spine surgeons on our medical staff are nationally renowned leaders in their field and have developed a number of successful strategies to reverse the consequences of failed initial surgeries.
 At our Centers, we help patients realize positive outcomes and long-lasting, pain-free results—even those who were told nothing could be done.

-Since 2012, our pre-eminent research team has published numerous manuscripts in peer-reviewed journals and has received prestigious national and international awards, all of which reflect the important advancements the Baylor Scott & White Scoliosis Centers team has made in the treatment of scoliosis and adult spinal deformity.
-One of the busiest complex spinal deformity centers in Texas, the physicians on our medical staff perform 400–500 surgeries a year, on average.
+Our research team has published numerous manuscripts in peer-reviewed journals and has received prestigious national and international awards, all of which reflect the important advancements the Baylor Scott & White Scoliosis Centers team has made in the treatment of scoliosis and adult spinal deformity.

 Revision surgery is essential to help identify the underlying problem.
 Every patient is different.
 That’s why patients at Baylor Scott & White Scoliosis Centers go through a rigorous preoperative regimen to pinpoint the underlying problem, determine the best course of action and identify potential complications.